trojai/trojai/docs/source/gettingstarted.rst

 Model Generation Examples
 ------------------

 Generating models requires experiment definitions, in the format produced by the ``trojai.datagen``  module.
-Two scripts which integrate the data generation using ``trojai.datagen`` submodule, and the model generation using the ``trojai.modelgen`` submodule are:
+Three scripts which integrate the data generation using ``trojai.datagen`` submodule, and the model generation using the ``trojai.modelgen`` submodule are:

-    1. [`gen_and_train_mnist.py`](../../scripts/modelgen/gen_and_train_mnist.py) - this script generates an MNIST dataset with an "pattern backdoor" trigger as described in the [BadNets](https://arxiv.org/abs/1708.06733) paper, and trains a model on a 20% poisoned dataset to mimic the paper's results.
+    1. gen_and_train_mnist.py - this script generates an MNIST dataset with an "pattern backdoor" trigger as described in the [BadNets](https://arxiv.org/abs/1708.06733) paper, and trains a model on a 20% poisoned dataset to mimic the paper's results.
-    2. [`gen_and_train_mnist_sequential.py`](../../scripts/modelgen/gen_and_train_mnist_sequential.py) - this script generates the same MNIST dataset described above, but trains a model using an experimental feature we call "sequential" training, where the model is first trained on a clean (no-trigger) MNIST dataset and then on the poisoned dataset.
+    2. gen_and_train_mnist_sequential.py - this script generates the same MNIST dataset described above, but trains a model using an experimental feature we call "sequential" training, where the model is first trained on a clean (no-trigger) MNIST dataset and then on the poisoned dataset.
+    3. gen_and_train_cifar10.py - this script generates CIFAR10 dataset with one class triggered using a Gotham Instagram filter, and trains a model on various dataset poisoning percentages.